 Airframe development far outpaced engine development, and so the first prototype, the "Me-262-V1" ("V" standing for "Versuchs / Experimental"), was fitted with a single Jumo-210G piston engine with 530 kW (710 HP) and a two-bladed propeller for preliminary test flights.
 First flight was on 18 April 1941.
 The RLM was becoming more interested in the aircraft, ordering five more prototypes in July 1941, to follow the initial order for three.

 The Me-262-V1 was finally fitted with a pair of BMW-003 turbojets, each with 5.40 kN (550 kgp / 1,200 lbf) thrust, in November 1941.
 The Jumo 210G piston engine was retained, which was fortunate, since the turbojet engines were hopelessly unreliable.
-On 25 March 1942, Messerschmitt test pilot Fritz Wendel took off and suffered immediate failures of both turbojets.
+On 25 March 1942, Messerschmitt test pilot Fritz Wendel took off, to suffer immediate failures of both turbojets.
 He managed to make a go-round on the piston engine and land, damaging the aircraft but suffering no injury himself.

 Development of the BMW-003 engine was progressing slowly while work on the Junkers Jumo-004 seemed more promising, and so the third prototype, the "Me-262-V3", was fitted with two Jumo-004A pre-production engines with 8.24 kN (840 kgp / 1,850 lbf) thrust each.
 Wendel took the V3 into the air on 18 July 1942 and found the aircraft extremely impressive.
 Unfortunately, the V3 prototype was wrecked on its second test flight, three weeks later.